Shwetabhk/pg-streamline-py/examples/README.md

 ### RabbitMQ Producer Example

-This example shows how to use the 'RabbitMQProducerPlugin' to publish messages to a RabbitMQ broker.
+This example shows how to use the 'RabbitMQProducer' to publish messages to a RabbitMQ broker.

 Snippet:
 ```
-class RabbitMQProducerPlugin(Producer):
+class RabbitMQProducer(Producer):
     def perform_action(self, table_name: str, bytes_string: dict):
         logging.info(f'Table name: {table_name}')
 ```